Facts about STDs Everyone Needs to Know

 5"No symptoms" does not mean "no STD"

 Most STDs can be "silent," causing no noticeable symptoms.
 These asymptomatic infections can be diagnosed only through testing.
-So you can be infected and infect someone else without knowing it.
+So infected person can infect someone else without even knowing it.

 6There is currently no cure for STDs caused by viruses

 Viral STDs (such as genital warts, herpes, hepatitis B) can not be cured, but their symptoms can be treated.
-There is no way to get any of these viruses out of a person's body once he or she has become infected.
+There is no known way to get any of these viruses out of a person's body once infected.

 7Bacterial STDs are curable